 A groomed appearance and a style of dress which is appropriate for your professional situation go a long way to making a good first impression.
 Your appearance and clothes are frequently the first thing that other people perceive about you.

 Your interview and first day in your new company

-For your interview or your first day in your new job, you can ask your new employer about dress code or get an idea yourself by looking at the company Web site – from photos of employees, for example.
+For your interview or your first day in your new job, you can ask your new employer about dress code or get an idea yourself by looking at the company website – from photos of employees, for example.
 In the business sphere, especially at business negotiations, business meals or on formal occasions such as an interview, Germans tend to prefer a conservative way of dressing.
-A businesslike manner will therefore also be mirrored in your clothes.
+A business-like manner will therefore also be mirrored in the clothes.

 Business dress for men and women

 For formal occasions such as an interview, business outfit number one in Germany is a suit.
 Colours tend to be discreet.
 Men’s suits are generally dark grey or blue, or brown.
-They are worn with a light shirt; the only individual touch your outfit can have is the tie.
-Ties with Santa Claus figures or other such prints are to be avoided, however.
+They are worn with a light-coloured shirt; the only individual touch your outfit can have is the tie.
+Ties with images of Santa Claus or other such prints are to be avoided, however.
 Your socks should also match your shoes and suit.

 Ask friends and acquaintances who work in the same line of business in Germany.
 A formal business look is not expected everywhere.
 The "right” style of clothing can vary from sector to sector.
 On a building site you will dress in a different way than in the creative or financial sector.
 During your first few days in your company take a good look around and ask if there are any unwritten rules – “casual Friday”, for example, on which business dress can be replaced by more casual dress.

 Federal Ministry of the Interior, Building and Community